saucelabs/sauce_whisk/README.md

 You'll need a [Sauce Labs account](http://www.saucelabs.com/signup).
 They're free to try and, if you're an open source project, [your access is always free](http://saucelabs.com/opensauce).

 ## Data Center
-By default, the gem tries to access the US data center.
-If your user account is located in the EU, you'll need to select the EU DC, by setting the `data_center` value to `:EU`.
-The default value is `:US`
+As Sauce Labs now has two data centers, you'll need to select the DC your account is located in.

+Choose `:EU_VDC` for the European Data Center.
+Choose `:US_VDC` for the US Data Center.

 Read more about the data center options [here](https://wiki.saucelabs.com/display/DOCS/Accessing+the+API).